-One hour lecture and three hours lab per week.
-A course to introduce social, folk, and square dancing to physical education and recreation majors.
-The class will include research and study of the backgrounds of dances and cultures, and will provide opportunities for development of acceptable performance as preparation for more advanced techniques courses.
-(Not currently being offered - if interested, contact Division Office.)
-(CSU) (UC) (Degree credit) CSU GE
+Three lab hours per week.
+This course will introduce social, folk, and square dancing from the different cultures of the world.
+Dance cultures that will be studied will include the dances of: Asia, Africa, Europe, Latin America, Middle East, Mexico, Native American, Polynesia, and Spain.
+This class will include research and study of the backgrounds of dances and cultures, and will provide opportunities for development of acceptable performance as preparation for more advanced technique courses.
+Course may be taken four times for credit.
+(CSU) (UC Credit Limitation) (Degree Credit) CSU GE